Barroth42/Morales_CSCI2270_FinalProject/README.md

 This program is a library so it is included into a program to allow for more capability in one's code. ***The game is run by asking the user how many players are participating, how many are computer players and how aggressive those players are.
 All commands are explained in game.***

 # Dependencies
 References pygame.
-Found at http://www.pygame.org/news.html ***No longer references pygame, instead references ***
+Found at http://www.pygame.org/news.html ***No longer references pygame, instead references stdlib.h, algorithm, vector, array, random, cstdlib, and ctime libraries.
+All are include statements.***

 # System Requirements
 This is a library the commands will primarily be Linux and Windows, but will be usable in all operating systems. ***Game created in a Linux OS but should work for all operating systems.***